Free Shipping On Orders Above $75

 Prioritize Powerful Duas for Last 10 Nights of Ramadan

 One of the best ways to seek Laylatul Qadr is through dua.
-In fact, the last 10 nights of Ramadan are one of the most valuable moments for dua.
+In fact, the last 10 nights of Ramadan are one of the most valuable moments for making dua.
 Prophet Muhammad ﷺ said:

 “Whoever established prayers on the night of Qadr out of sincere faith and hoping for a reward from Allah, then all his previous sins will be forgiven” (Sahih al-Bukhari 1901).